On this page:

 If the department identifies non-compliance, our response will be proportionate to the risk being managed.
 Our response may include issuing infringement notices, applying for civil penalty orders or injunctions, or entering into enforceable undertakings.

-- Guide to vehicle type approval opt-in arrangements
+- Checklist for a vehicle type approval application

 - Guide to the RAV for vehicle type approval holders

 - RAV tips: Submitting second stage of manufacture vehicles to the RAV

 - Road vehicle identification marking under the RVS laws—Overview